Lost Continent demolition updates: original Islands of Adventure area fades away

-Construction in The Lost Continent area at Universal Islands of Adventure will begin soon as Universal prepares for the area’s future.
+Construction in The Lost Continent area at Universal Islands of Adventure continues as Universal prepares for the area’s future.

 “In the coming months, there will be construction activity in Lost Continent as part of site planning to ensure the area is ready for any future developments,” a Universal Orlando representative told the Orlando Business Journal on Sept.
 12, 2025.

 The Lost Continent does not currently have any open attractions, with both of its former attractions standing vacant.
-The area’s most significant enticement still operating is the Mythos table-service restaurant.
+The area’s most significant enticement is the Mythos table-service restaurant, which is still operating, but closes in 2027.

 Photo by Blake Taylor

-Universal did not specify which specific parts of The Lost Continent will be included in the “construction activity,” nor has the company announced future attractions to add to the land (or replace it).
+Universal has not announced future attractions to add to the land (or replace it).

 Since its opening in 1999, The Lost Continent has slowly been chipped away: first when its Merlinwood area closed in 2008 to make way for The Wizarding World of Harry Potter – Hogsmeade; then when its “Eighth Voyage of Sindbad” stunt show closed in 2018 with no replacement; and most recently when the indoor walkthrough attraction Poseidon’s Fury closed in 2023, also with no replacement.